-Here’s how to install Perfect Player on Android phone, tablet, or TV box, as well as on 1st, 2nd, or 3rd generation Amazon Fire TV/Stick.
+Here’s how to install Perfect Player on an Android phone, tablet, or TV box, as well as on 1st, 2nd, or 3rd generation Amazon Fire TV/Stick.

 Android TV box, phone, or tablet

 If you’ve got an Android phone, tablet, or Android TV box with access to Google Play, installing Perfect Player is simple.
 Just open your Google Play app and search for Perfect Player.
 It has a blue-green logo and is developed by Niklabs Software.
-You can also click this link from within your device to go there directly.

 When you’ve arrived at the Perfect Player page within the Google Play Store, just click install to install it on your device.